peteryuhang/Stream-Processing-With-Apache-Flink/ch6/ch6.md

   - `deleteEventTimeTimer()`: deletes an event-time timer that was previously registered for the current key
 - When a timer fires, the onTimer() callback function is called
 - Timers can only be registered on keyed streams

+#### Emitting to Side Outputs

+- Side outputs are a feature of process functions to emit multiple streams from a function with possibly different types
+- Process functions can emit a record to one or more side outputs via the Context object

+#### CoProcessFunction

+- A CoProcessFunction offers a transformation method for each input